-Weak sculpting, uneven fabric, poor lighting density, and wrong facial proportions can damage the guest experience and the buyer's reputation.
+Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 How to Choose an Authentic Lantern Factory

-A successful light festival, theme park installation, commercial Christmas display, or brand event starts before production.
-It starts with choosing a real lantern factory and lantern manufacturer that can turn sketches into engineered structures, safe lighting systems, reliable packing plans, export-ready documentation, and installation support for B2B projects.
+A successful light festival, theme park installation, zoo lantern festival, commercial Christmas display, or brand event starts with choosing an authentic lantern factory.
+The right manufacturer should turn sketches into engineered structures, tested lighting systems, IP65 outdoor options, reliable packing plans, export documentation, and practical installation support for international projects.

 A cheaper quote can become the most expensive decision.

-For B2B buyers, the problem is rarely just “ugly lanterns.”
-The bigger risk is that the lantern supplier cannot manage a complete project: design translation, structural planning, electrical layout, production tracking, container loading, installation guidance, and the documentation expected by parks, malls, cities, and event agencies.
+The problem is rarely limited to appearance.
+A larger risk is choosing a supplier that cannot manage design translation, structural planning, electrical layout, IP65 outdoor options, production tracking, container loading, installation guidance, and the documentation expected by parks, malls, cities, event companies, zoos, and commercial properties.

 Without factory scheduling, section labeling, packing photos, and shipment planning, installation teams lose time on site.

-Outdoor durability, motion testing, electrical options, spare parts, installation drawings, and documentation should be discussed before production begins.
+Outdoor durability, IP65 connector planning, motion testing, electrical options, spare parts, installation drawings, and documentation should be discussed before production begins.

 What an authentic lantern factory should be able to show.